QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 **Rubber duck debugging**: when you got a problem with your code, try explaining it to a rubber duck ( ``canard en plastique`` in French).
-Sometimes, simply explaining your problem to "someone" helps you solving it.
+Sometimes, simply explaining your problem to "someone" helps you solving your problem so talk to your rubber duck :)

 **Murphy's Law**: "Anything that can go wrong will go wrong.".
-Don't thing "xxx won't do that" and skip some code, because "xxx" will (calling a method using wrong parameters, ...).
+Don't think "xxx won't do that" and skip some code, because "xxx" will (calling a method using wrong parameters, ...).

 **Do The Simplest Thing That Could Possibly Work**: